hamza-eritheia/Exchange-demo-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+### Ruby version - ruby 2.6.8p205

-* System dependencies

-* Configuration

-* Database creation
+### Database creation
+  Run the following commands for database creation:
+    `rake db:setup`
+    `rake db:migrate`

-* Database initialization
+### Database initialization

-* How to run the test suite
+  - You can run the rake task of `collect_exchange_rate:monthly` and fill the database with the exchange rates of current month.

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...